mnolangray/up206a-nolan/README.md

 # up206a-nolan
 ## Profile
 My name is M. Nolan Gray.
 (My first name is Matthew, but if you said "Hi, Matthew" on the street, I probably wouldn't respond!)
 I'm a PhD student in city planning here at the Luskin School.
 My research focuses on urban land-use regulation.
-Here's a [big paper](https://journals.sagepub.com/doi/full/10.1177/0739456X20935156) I recently published on lot size reform in Houson.
+To get a sense for my work, check out this [big paper](https://journals.sagepub.com/doi/full/10.1177/0739456X20935156) I recently published on lot size reform in Houson.

 I was previously a professional city planner in New York City.
 I also do a lot of writing on cities.
 You may have seen some of my writing on [Citylab](https://www.bloomberg.com/authors/AUpPrQITJ9E/nolan-gray) or [The Atlantic](https://www.theatlantic.com/author/nolan-gray/).